mrpndev/efa-itc/readme.md

 * Soft transition into introducing Admissions.
 * Begin coding with hourly ten minute breaks.
 * Question time until class is no longer interested.

+If you're still unsure about anything, feel free to reach out to Paul Niemczyk.